Kast met ordners, foto Viktor Talashuk

-The 6 bases
+The 6 principles

 The GDPR contains the following 6 principles for processing personal data: